Location :

 Accessibility:

-The level of accessibility to the park is relative easy and straight forward.
+To the park: The level of accessibility to the park is relative easy and straight forward.

 Paved road and easily accessible with land transport.
 Signboards were placed from the Butterworth-Grik highway until the park.